berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section02 Mutable List Structure.md

 ## Mutating Complex Pairs

-In this subsection, we will go over mutation using `set-mcar!` and `set-mcdr!` on more complex pairs.
+Let's try using `set-mcar!` and `set-mcdr!` with more complex pairs.

-Let us work with the following mpairs and their box-and-pointer diagrams:
+We'll work with the following mpairs and their box-and-pointer diagrams:

     (define x (mcons (mlist 'a 'b) (mlist 'c 'd))) (define y (mlist 'e 'f))